AaronRamsden/UCMatlabToolbox/README.md

 ## License

 This work is intended for educational and research purposes only.
 The work is published under the [GNU General Public License v3.0](LICENSE.md).
-Please contact authors for commercial licensing options.

 ## Attribution